ossc-db/pg_plan_advsr/README.md

 	"ON": Enable pg_plan_advsr.
 	It allows creating various hints for fixing row estimation errors and also for reproducing a plan.
-	It also stores them to the plan_history table.
+	It also stores them in the plan_history table.
 If you want to use "auto plan tuning using feedback loop", you have to execute below function "pg_plan_advsr_enable_feedback().
 	Default setting is "ON".

 - ``pg_plan_advsr.quieted``